- Dr Jen Seevinck

 - Consultant Designer 2000.
 Lead animator and graphics consultant for a virtual reality roller coaster ride “Track Attack”, still running today.
 Questacon National Science and Technology Museum.
 Canberra.

 - Associate Lecturer (1997 – 99).
 Lecturing, coordinating and tutoring in computer animation and multimedia.
 Supervision of graduate and undergraduate capstone projects.
 Australia National University.
 Canberra.

 For publications by this staff member, visit QUT ePrints, the University's research repository.

-- Artistic Exploration of Data through Creative Practice
+- Seeking for Outliers: Artistic Exploration of Data Through Creative Practice

 PhD, Principal Supervisor

 Other supervisors: Dr Hee-Jeong Choi, Associate Professor Alice Payne